 Who picked a peck of pickled peppers?
 I did!
 Except I honestly don’t know how much a peck is.
 I think it might be a lot.

 Certain types of pepper plants can be rather prolific when producing their fruits.
-Wax peppers are one of them.
+Banana peppers are one of them.
 I have had quite a glut of these tasty treats, and have been trying to find a multitude of ways to enjoy them, from salads to appetizers, to just about anything I can come up with.

 A lot have gone into the freezer for later use in spaghetti sauce and baked vegetables, but I decided to experiment with pickling some in a way similar to how Greek pepperoncini are done.
 I use the pepperoncini in a baked chicken dish and sometimes throw them into my tuna salad.
 So I figured these would be a good alternative to have.
 And they are!

 These have a good tart bite from the vinegar while still maintaining a distinct pepper flavor.
 Garlic adds a little extra zing and gives a nice visual touch to your jars if you want to use these as gifts, assuming you feel like sharing!

 For each quart jar:

 - 2 large garlic cloves, cut into small chunks

 - 1 rounded 1/4 tsp. calcium chloride (optional)